faizan2786/nalu_implementation/README.md

 # nalu_implementation
-he research engineers at DeepMind including well known AI researcher, Andrew Trask have published an impressive paper on a neural network model that can learn simple to complex numerical functions with great extrapolation (generalisation) ability.
+The research engineers at DeepMind including well known AI researcher, Andrew Trask have published an impressive paper on a neural network model that can learn simple to complex numerical functions with great extrapolation (generalisation) ability.

 This repository is created to show the Neural Arithmetic Logic Unit (**NALU**) implementation in python using **Tensorflow**.